zplayads/API-Document-for-publishers/check_list_en.md

 d. listen to Close Event and execute

 - `close_playable_ads` method will be invoked when ad is closed, please close the WKWebView in `handlePlayablePageMessage:`

+> **Please confirm that whether you support install event and click event in part 3,4.
+If you support these two events, please set `support_function` to 2 when you request, otherwise set 1.**